Polyfrost/UniversalCraft/README.md

+Fork of UniversalCraft to add Legacy Fabric support.

+NOTE: We generally use [OmniCore](https://github.com/Deftu/OmniCore) instead of UC; this fork is mainly for maintaining mods still using EssentialGG's Elementa library.
+Please use OmniCore / PolyUI / OneConfig when possible!

 # UniversalCraft

 A full Java interop library that wraps Minecraft classes which allows you to write code for multiple versions at the same time.
 Built using ReplayMod's [Preprocessor](https://github.com/ReplayMod/preprocessor).